 4.2.3 - E-content developed by teachers such as: e-PG- Pathshala, CEC (under e-PG- Pathshala CEC (Under Graduate) SWAYAM other MOOCs platform NPTEL/NMEICT/any other Government initiatives & institutional (Learning Management System (LMS) etc

-Name of the Teacher Name of the Module Platform on which module is developed Date of launching e- content
+Name of the Teacher Name of the Teacher Name of the Module Date of launching e- content

-NIL NIL NIL Nill
+No Data Entered/Not Applicable !!!

 No file uploaded.

 4.3 - IT Infrastructure

 4.3.1 - Technology Upgradation (overall)